matthewdeancooper/stanford_cs299/README.md

 1. In the spirit of the Stanford honour code, full solutions are not provided in this repository.
 Rather, written problem *solutions* will contain important observations to sketch out the right direction - the rest is *just* algebra.
 2. Working examples of each coding problem and their respective outputs will be included.
 However, some coding solution make use of modified algorithms.
-An example of this can be seen in `stanford_cs299/ps1/src/p01b_logreg.py`
+An example of this can be seen in `stanford_cs299/ps1/src/p01b_logreg.py` below.

         class LogisticRegression(LinearModel):
             """Logistic regression with Newton's Method as the solver.